pitt-crc/user-manual/docs/policies/job-scheduling-policy.md

 ## Walltime Extensions will generally not be Granted
 It is up to the job submitter to determine the demands of their job through some benchmarking before submitting, perform any necessary code optimization, and to then specify the memory, cpu, and time requirements accordingly.
-This ensures that the job is queued with respect to FairShare, and that CRC resources utilized by a job are available to other users within a reasonable time frame.
+This ensures that the job is queued with respect to FairShare, and that CRCD resources utilized by a job are available to other users within a reasonable time frame.

 ## Exceeding Usage Limits will cause Job Pending Status